About the Rio Vista Group

 Click here for information about Phil's book Religion and Revolution in Mexico's North: Even unto Death . . .
 Tengamos Fe!
 On the same page you can check out the PowerPoint presentation from his recent lecture at Arizona State University's Center for the Study of Religion and Conflict.
 His other books are highlighted on the Rio Vista Press page.

 Additionally, he served as an ordained Baptist and licensed Mennonite minister.
 That makes him either a Baptinite or a Mennotist!
 He has a very significant interest in the study of the antecedents of religion and conflict (see his blogs) In 2001, Phil was elected a Fellow of the prestigious Royal Geographical Society.
 He was appointed to the Sarasota County Historical Commission where he worked to protect sensitive archival documents in times of natural disaster.
-Phil is a member of The American Historical Association, The Conference on Latin American History, The John Witmer Historical Association, The Mennonite Historical Society, and The American Catholic Historical Association.
-In addition he was voted in as a full member of the National Coalition of Independent Scholars, an affiliate group of the American Historical Association.
+Phil is a member of The American Historical Association, The Conference on Latin American History, The Mormon History Association, and The Mennonite Historical Society.
+In addition he is a member and serves on the executive committee of the board of directors of the National Coalition of Independent Scholars, an affiliate group of the American Historical Association.

 Phil served two denominational colleges as director of counseling and associate professor specializing in the integration of psychology and theology, and homiletics.
 Phil has taught and trained ministry leaders in the United States, Canada, Latin America, and East and West Africa.
 He has been published in a variety of religious, academic, and popular publications.
 His diverse career includes having served as an officer in a Fortune 500 company, leading one of their educational services groups.
 Phil holds multiple master’s degrees and his graduate work is evenly divided between education (including educational leadership), counseling psychology (focusing on marriage and family systems), and religious studies (theology and the psychology of religion).
 He has done thousands of hours of counseling and loves the field of organizational behavior and development.
 Phil has consulted and done training with many educational and corporate clients dealing with human and organizational behavior.